2025 Term 2 Week 9 Newsletter

 Student Resource Scheme

-The SRS is a user-charging scheme operated by schools to provide parents access to individual student resources not funded by the government.
+The Student Resource Scheme (SRS) is a user-charging scheme operated by schools to provide parents access to individual student resources not funded by the government.
 Schools develop their SRS based on specific resources needed by their students and the programs they offer.
 The SRS fees and inclusions are endorsed annually by the school’s Parents and Citizens’ Association (P&C), and parents are provided with this information each year.
 Participation in the SRS is optional.
 Parents who opt out of the SRS are responsible for supplying the necessary resources for their child.
 This information is available on the school website.

 Following registration, parents can access: